-A study of the principles and techniques of effective writing designed to prepare students for writing drama in ministry settings.
+This course provides a study of the principles and techniques of effective writing designed to prepare students for writing drama in ministry settings.
 Students will write and read their own material in class as well as edit and critique the writing of their classmates.